hocky-research-group/BranchSimulation2023/README.md

-# Key conformation transitions during activation of Arp2/3 complex revealed by molecular dynamics simulations
+# Key conformation transitions during activation of Arp2/3 complex revealed by molecular dynamics simulations (In prep.)
 ### Yuvraj Singh, Brad J. Nolen, Glen M. Hocky
 **This repository will include the in the GROMACS input files to run production MD and a Jupyter Notebook (Arp23_analysis.ipynb) to run relevant analysis on sample trajectories and topology files provided.
 The repository consists of the following directories**